 4 Personal Statement Mistakes to Avoid

 Why are the first words of any essay the hardest to write?
 Maybe it’s because the pressure is on for you to start with a narrative hook that draws the reader in quickly.
-Or because you’re looking at a completely blank page which feels overwhelming.
+Or because you’re looking at a completely blank page, which feels overwhelming.
 It’s hard to start writing, let alone to write well.
-When you’re writing a personal statement, there is a lot on the line; let’s look at the 4 pitfalls writers tend to make and how you can avoid them!
+When you’re writing a personal statement, there is a lot on the line; let’s look at the 4 examples of pitfalls writers tend to make and how you can avoid them!

 1. “My dad always said, 'What doesn’t kill you makes you stronger.’
 He showed me the importance of determination at an early age.”